RANA469/READING-NOTES-/README.md

+# about me:
+im rana shelbaya im22 years old and ifinished my bacheolar's degree from al albayt university this year ,i want to learn software development becouse it is the languge of the future .
+## my github account:rana469
 # how we can benefit from agrowth mindest :
 ## which is open pathways creativity to get more achievments
 # the grouth mindest: